 Barb Brown Internship

-The Barb Brown Internship program provides a paid student internship for a political science student at Southern Illinois University Carbondale.
+The Barb Brown Internship program provides a paid student internship for a political science student at SIU.
 The intern works in the field of public policy, public service, or government.
 The internship takes place in Springfield, Illinois and internship placement is determined by the student's interest.

 Undergraduate and graduate students majoring in political science are eligible to apply.
 Applicants must have at least junior status (56 hours of courses completed).
 Students must have a 2.5 minimum GPA.